MaastrichtU-IDS/best-practices/website/src/pages/contributing.md

 :::

+## ⚠️ Issues

-Check if there are [issues](https://github.com/MaastrichtU-IDS/best-practices/issues) related to your contribution, or post a [new issue](https://github.com/MaastrichtU-IDS/best-practices/issues/new) to discuss improvement to the documentation.
+Check if there are [issues](https://github.com/MaastrichtU-IDS/best-practices/issues) related to your contribution, or create a [new issue](https://github.com/MaastrichtU-IDS/best-practices/issues/new) to discuss your problem.

 <a href="https://github.com/MaastrichtU-IDS/best-practices/issues" target="_blank" rel="noopener noreferrer" aria-label="GitHub issues">
     <img alt="GitHub issues" src="https://img.shields.io/github/issues/MaastrichtU-IDS/best-practices?label=best-practices"/>
 </a>

+---

+## ⚡ Quick edit on GitHub

 :::info Make changes in this repository